 Alexandria Search is a highly customizable and powerful search utility with numerous variables that allow you to find exactly what you want.
 The most common search feature is Smart Search which allows you to enter any keyword(s).
 Alexandria will then present results based upon what was supplied for the search.
 The operator can create more specialized searches by adding additional filters, such as searching for titles that have won Awards or searching for only eBooks.
 All of these filters are found as drop down menus within the Search pane.

 - Users can type in partial search criteria and after a few seconds, Alexandria will automatically perform the search.
 Or, users can hit Return and perform the search immediately.

-- A single word performs a full spectrum search, toggling between different search types (e.g. Authors, Titles, etc.).
+- Smart Search is the default, which performs a full spectrum search.
+But users can also toggle between different search types (e.g. Authors, Titles, etc.).

-- Using post-Filters, you can refine your search results by limiting your fields to “author”, “series”, “medium”, and more.
+- Using results filters, you can refine your search results by Authors, Awards, Genres, and more.

-- Multiple, expanded views for search results; virtually browse your shelves, cover by cover, without leaving your chair; smoothly scroll through the very first call number to the last.
+- There are multiple, expanded views for search results that allow you to virtually browse your shelves, cover by cover, without leaving your chair.

 - Comprehensive title details provide quick access to important information including, but not limited to: Lexiles, study programs, reading levels, interest codes, point counts, digital media, operator-approved websites, eBooks, and other uncommon resources.

 - Save titles for later by dragging and dropping them into the default Temp List or a patron-created Saved List—a place for your patrons to virtually store lists of items they'd like to check out in the near or distant future.

-- A supervised review system that allows patrons to publish and share their opinions while giving library administrators the ability to oversee and manage content.
+- Manage a supervised review system that allows patrons to publish and share their opinions while giving library administrators the ability to oversee and manage content.

 The Search toolbar, which stretches across the top of the window, performs multiple functions.